Virtual-X/2d-treecodes/README.md

 Theta is the opening criterion "c" as in the [short course on FMM][1].
 This function has a complexity of O(M log(N)), where M is the number of targets, and N is the number of sources.

-The second function is solving a 2-components Poisson equation in a 2D domain.
+The second function is solving a 2-components Poisson equation in a 2D domain in O(M).
 The sources are represented as pointwise particles, whereas the destination are organized into 2D blocks.
 The number of destinations within a block can be choosen at compile time (default is 32x32 points).
 The destination coordinates are computed by the block's origin and spacing (h represents the gridspacing between two adjacent grid points within the same block).
 The output is written into a contiguous array containing all the results.